 A Hero Addresses a VillainHeroes can also give defeated villains "The Reason You Suck" Speeches, often pointing out their wasted potential, their sociopathic nature and a lack of any altruistic quality, or how their obsession with defeating the hero has ruined them, or in the case of the Well-Intentioned Extremist adversary, how they've become everything they've fought against, or how their extremes in trying to bring a better world have done more to ruin it.
 Heroic "The Reason You Suck" Speeches come out when the hero's not going to bother with the Kirk Summation.
 Chances are they tried the diplomatic option, and it didn't sink in.

 A Villain Addresses Another VillainVillains can also give this to other villains on an Evil Versus Evil stage.
-The content of this speech is usually along the lines of how they're Eviler Than Thou and pointing out flaws and shortcomings in the other villain, like the Magnificent Bastard chiding a Smug Snake, a Card-Carrying Villain mocking a Knight Templar villain for employing the same methods but claiming to be morally superior to them, a calculating practitioner of Pragmatic Villainy berating a Stupid Evil villain for being too sadistic to actually achieve anything, or in a conflict between the Evil Genius and The Brute, have the Evil Genius mock the Brute for using brute force to compensate for his low intelligence and explain his simple-mindedness makes him predictable and as such easy to beat, or the Brute pointing out how the Evil Genius relies on his minions and Humongous Mecha to fight his battles and for all his vaunted intelligence, he can't make any of his big schemes stick.
+The content of this speech is usually along the lines of how they're Eviler Than Thou and pointing out flaws and shortcomings in the other villain, like the Magnificent Bastard chiding a Smug Snake, a Card-Carrying Villain mocking a Knight Templar for employing the same methods but believing their actions to be right and just, a calculating practitioner of Pragmatic Villainy berating a Stupid Evil villain for being too sadistic to actually achieve anything, or in a conflict between the Evil Genius and The Brute, have the Evil Genius mock the Brute for using brute force to compensate for his low intelligence and explain his simple-mindedness makes him predictable and as such easy to beat, or the Brute pointing out how the Evil Genius relies on his minions and Humongous Mecha to fight his battles and for all his vaunted intelligence, he can't make any of his big schemes stick.
 Alternatively, it could take the form of Even Evil Has Standards if the other villain did something they find completely unnecessary and appalling.
 If two or more Professional Killers are hired to track down the heroes, a Psycho for Hire can get this from a Hitman with a Heart, who voices their disgust at the former's capacity for torture, rape and enjoyment of destruction and killing, or a Consummate Professional, who loses patience with how their psychotic tendencies draw unwanted attention and their distaste for taking the simple approach makes the mission needlessly complicated.
 If the Big Bad crosses the Moral Event Horizon, the Noble Top Enforcer may drop one explaining how they were let down by their boss and feel betrayed by the one they looked up to before they quit.
 A Defector from Decadence may give one against their entire country before they leave, and if two villains team up to fight the heroes, one of them may eventually break off their partnership with one of these as a way of establishing them as the Lighter Shade of Black.
+Either way it can be a Moment of Awesome when the person on the receiving end has it coming.
 This form often doubles as a way to explain the reasoning behind a Villainous Rescue without Leaning on the Fourth Wall too hard.

 A Hero Addresses Another HeroSpeeches from hero to hero usually come up whenever a hero's Designated Hero status becomes irritating to the other protagonist, or they feel that the hero being called out must be taken down a peg or more.
 This is also occasionally done in Good Versus Good scenarios where a protagonist's morality is being called into question by another protagonist who doesn't agree with their methods.
 It usually takes place following a hero doing something particularly unheroic, or if their general unpleasantness has gone past the point of acceptance.
 Often doubles as What Were You Thinking? and What the Hell, Hero?, and in particularly bad circumstances it may cause allies to turn against one another.